Single Euro Payments Area (SEPA)

 - BIC (Business Identifier Code)

-Apart from the EU, SEPA also covers the EFTA countries Iceland, Liechtenstein, Norway and Switzerland as well as Monaco and San Marino.
+Apart from the EU, SEPA also covers the EFTA countries Iceland, Liechtenstein, Norway and Switzerland as well as Andorra, Monaco, San Marino and Vatican City.

 Advantages of SEPA